weigcdsb/COM_POISSON/README.md

 <img src="https://github.com/weigcdsb/COM_POISSON/blob/main/theta1_3.png" width="400"/><img src="https://github.com/weigcdsb/COM_POISSON/blob/main/theta2_3.png" width="400"/><img src="https://github.com/weigcdsb/COM_POISSON/blob/main/lambda_3.png" width="400"/><img src="https://github.com/weigcdsb/COM_POISSON/blob/main/nu_3.png" width="400"/>

-Well, looks good expect for example 3.
+Well, all looks good (although lambda for example 3 is not super ideal).
-Here's another problem.
+Here's one problem.
 The algorithm is very easy to get singular matrix.
 That means, it correct "too hard"...
 Maybe we can add some constraint for theta updating?
 Maybe that will make the W matrix meaningless...
 Also, I need to mention that the initial value is set as theta_true(1,:).
 The same reason: arbitrary initial value may make the algorithm get singular matrix.

 Maybe this is because when nu -> 0, the estimation of summation such as Z,... will shoot to inifinity.